forestryio/forestry.io/hugo/content/docs/collaboration/organizations.md

 *This is a paid feature*

 Organizations enable you to manage groups of users across multiple sites.
-Teams or individuals within an organization can have their access-levels applied on a per-site basis.
+Teams or individuals within an organization can have their access levels applied on a per-site basis.

 ## Create an Organization

 You can create an organization on your dashboard by clicking on _Create Organization_ in the left sidebar.
-Once you filled in your information and named the organization you can proceed by clicking on _Create_.
+Once you have filled in your information and named the organization, you can proceed by clicking _Create_.

-The Organization you created will now show up underneath _My sites_ in the left sidebar.
-You can access the Organization's sites and settings by clicking on the Organization.
+The Organization that you have created will now show up underneath _My sites_ in the left sidebar.
+You can access the organization's sites and settings by clicking on the Organization.

-Depending on your role in this organization your dashboard may vary, please read more in different [user roles](/docs/settings/collaborators/#site-access-levels) to see what your assigned role allows you to do.
+Depending on your role in this organization, your dashboard may vary.
+Please read more about different [organization roles](#organization-roles) to learn what your assigned role allows you to do.

-Before managing the sites permissions, you have to add owners and members to your organization.

-Users can only be managed in Organization settings.
-Organizations are collections of sites assigned to teams and collaborators.
-Organizations can have multiple users with different [user roles](/docs/settings/collaborators/#site-access-levels) work across all sites of an organization.

 ## Add Users to an organization

-To add Users, go to your organization settings and click _add User_.
+To add Users, go to your organization settings and click _Add User_.

 Enter the email, set if this person should be an **owner** or a **member** or the organization.

 ![Add User to organization](/uploads/2019/05/add-user-to-org.png)

+### Organization Roles

+Users in an organization can be assigned one of two roles:

-- **Members** can add sites to the organization
+- **Members** can add sites within the organization (once they have been assigned as [collaborators](/docs/settings/collaborators/))
-- **Owners** have total access control on the organization.
-This includes access billing, adding/removing org members, modifying teams, and deleting the organization.
+- **Owners** have total access control within the organization.
+This includes accessing billing, adding/removing org members, modifying teams, and deleting the organization.
 Owners also automatically have admin access-level on all of the organization's sites.

 ## Teams

-Once you have added members to an organization, you can create teams to define default permissions for team members on each site.
+Once you have added some members to an organization, you can create teams.
+These teams can be applied to sites to group team members' permissions.

 ### Create Teams